Botanical Name: Chasmanthium latifolium

 Common Name: Inland Sea Oats, Indian Wood Oats, Wild Oats, River Oats

-Description: This is a really pretty and unusual native ornamental grass.
+Description: This is a really pretty and unusual Florida native ornamental grass.
 Inland Sea Oats is a hardy perennial grass best suited for the shade, yes, the shade!
 It’s one of the very few native ornamental grasses that prefer part shade to shade over full sun.
-Their height is about three feet, with a “clump” usually around two feet wide.
+Their height is 2-4′, with a “clump” usually around two’ wide.
 I think the golden chevron-shaped seed heads are super cool.
 It is also drought tolerant even though it is indigenous to riverbanks, floodplains, limestone glades, and edges of moist woodlands.

 Inland Sea Oats are low maintenance and transplant easily.
 The leaves are nearly evergreen, turning golden brown in the fall and early winter.
 They can be cut back in late winter to keep them looking tidy.
 What’s cool too is the seeds also change colors from a translucent green to ivory, before darkening and dropping in the winter.